Environmental Science (Environmental Justice) ,BA

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-With more than 300 Global Education program opportunities available, environmental science students are able to tailor their experience to their unique interests and skill sets.
-Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
+With more than 300 Global Education program opportunities available to them, students in the environmental science program are able to tailor their experience to their unique interests and skill sets.
+Students in these programs build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
+Participation in a study abroad program provides students with the heightened cultural competency, and leadership and critical thinking skills that enhance their resumes and help them stand out in a competitive career field.
+Whether in a foreign country, in the U.S. or online, students in the New College of Interdisciplinary Arts and Sciences can explore how their varied fields and interests interact in different settings around the world.

 Graduates may apply their interdisciplinary science and social science research skills to careers in environmental policy, community education and advocacy, wildlife and land conservation, and community and urban planning.